Horopter/SI670_Applied_Machine_Learning/README.md

-# FVC Binary Video Classifier
+# AURA - Authenticity Understanding of Real vs Artificial Shortform Videos

 A deep learning project for binary classification of videos (real vs. fake) using 3D Convolutional Neural Networks with transfer learning.

 ## Overview

-This project implements a binary video classifier for the FVC (Fake Video Classification) dataset.
-The model uses a pretrained 3D ResNet backbone (Kinetics-400 weights) with a custom Inception-like head for binary classification.
+AURA (Authenticity Understanding of Real vs Artificial) is a comprehensive system for detecting fake videos in shortform content.
+The project implements multiple model architectures for binary video classification using the Fake Video Corpus dataset.
+The system uses pretrained 3D ResNet backbones (Kinetics-400 weights) with custom classification heads, along with handcrafted feature extraction and ensemble methods.

 ## Key Features